 The new Image Template shows underneath as publishable.
 You now have to publish the image out to PVS.
 Click Publish Layered Image.

 Note: You can highlight and publish multiple Image Templates at once.
-Unidesk will publish up to 4 concurrently.
+App Layering will publish up to 4 concurrently.

 Click Publish Layered Image.